-The Automation Panel provides a simple command-line interface to Cytoscape using the Commands API.
-It allows the user to type commands into Cytoscape and see the results in a Reply Log.

-Any app that registers commands will be available through the Automation Panel.
+The Command Line Tool provides a simple command-line interface to Cytoscape using the Commands API.
+Any app that registers commands will be available through the Command Tool.
 Commands are part of the more general Cytoscape Automation feature, which includes multiple ways of scripting Cytoscape execution.